rogersalvadeo256/Scrum-Manager/README.md

-# SCRUM MANAGER
+# SCRUM MANAGER WILL BE BACK *BABY*

-First JavaFX and Hibernate Project

-  Small project for management of your personal or team project, is not integrated with git
+If you want to use Scrum Manager in it's current state, use MySQL version 5.7 and update the configs file!